ncatlab/nlab-content/pages/8/2/7/1/1728/content.md

 shows that the former models a $k$-disk whose center point carries a singularity: the fields at the bounding $S^{k-1}$ take values in the moduli space of the ambient theory $\Pi(H_1/H_2)$, but then at the tip of the "cap" there is a "field insertion" of a field with values in $\Pi(H_0/H_2)$.
 Hence this labels a defect of codimension $k$.

-To construct such a decay-process span that captures the above story from [Preskill-Vilenkin 92](#PreskillVilenkin92), consider the following diagram:
+To construct such a decay-process span that captures the above story from [Preskill & Vilenkin 1992](#PreskillVilenkin92), consider the following diagram:

 $$
   \array{